 About Duncan Cross

-Like it says, Duncan is my real name, Cross is not.
+Duncan is my real name, Cross is not.
 I was switched at birth briefly, in the hospital, with a kid who had that last name.
 I hope that kid’s life turned out better than mine.
+Duncan Cross is my semiblogonym.

 My senior year of high school, I was diagnosed with Crohn’s disease.
 I had a mild-to-moderate case, initially.
 I did some clinical trials at NIH in my 20s.
 In 2003, I had a bad flare that led to a semicolectomy in 2006: that’s where they remove your semicolon.
 I wear an appliance now, and still take some meds.